-Supreme Court begins election-year term full of big cases
+Supreme Court begins election year term full of big cases

-WASHINGTON (AP) - The justices are returning to the Supreme Court bench for the start of an election-year term that includes high-profile cases on about abortions, protections for young immigrants and LGBT rights.
+WASHINGTON (AP) - The justices are returning to the Supreme Court bench for the start of an election year term that includes high-profile cases about abortions, protections for young immigrants and LGBT rights.

 The court meets Monday morning for its first public session since late June.
-First up is a death-penalty case from Kansas about whether states can abolish an insanity defense for criminal defendants.
+First up is a death penalty case from Kansas about whether states can abolish an insanity defense for criminal defendants.

 The justices also will hear arguments Monday in a challenge to a murder conviction by a non-unanimous jury in Louisiana.

 The term could reveal how far to the right and how fast the court’s conservative majority will move, even as Chief Justice John Roberts has made clear he wants to keep the court clear of Washington partisan politics.
+The court is beginning its second term with both of President Donald Trump’s Supreme Court appointees, Justices Neil Gorsuch and Brett Kavanaugh, on board.

+The justices could be asked to intervene in disputes between congressional Democrats and the White House that might also involve the possible impeachment of the Republican president.

+Roberts would preside over a Senate trial of Trump if the House were to impeach him.

 Sign up for Daily Newsletters